MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/licenses/manage-auto-claim-policies.md

 2. Near the bottom of the table, select **User owned apps and services**.
 3. In the right pane, clear the box for **Let users auto-claim licenses the first time they sign in**.

-If you already have an active policy, but you don't want any more users to claim licenses, you can [turn off the policy](#turn-a-policy-on-or-off) When you turn off an auto-claim policy, no additional users can claim a license from that point on.
+If you already have an active policy, but you don't want any more users to claim licenses, [turn off the policy](#turn-a-policy-on-or-off).
+When you turn off an auto-claim policy, no additional users can claim a license from that point on.
 Users who already claimed a license don't lose their license.

 ## Create an auto-claim policy